Te Kakahu skink: Conservation status

 In 2012 the Department of Conservation reclassified the Te Kakahu skink as "Nationally Critical" under the New Zealand Threat Classification System.
 It met the criteria for Nationally Critical threat status by occupying a total area of less than 1 hectare.
 The Te Kakahu skink is considered conservation dependent, in partial decline, and found only in one location.

 Chalky Island has never had rats, mice, possums, or deer, and since DOC eradicated stoats with a trapping network in 1999 it has been free from introduced mammalian predators.
 Te Kakahu skinks are only preyed on by New Zealand falcons (Falco novaezeelandiae).
 The skinks are active in daytime, sunbathing for long periods, and display little fear of novel species.
 The single population of skinks remain vulnerable, as an arrival of stoats or an accidental fire would threaten the entire species.

 Conservation efforts

 In February 2013 DOC staff counted and studied a total of 160 skinks from the Chalky Island site, ageing, sexing, and measuring each individual.
 A follow-up survey in February–March 2016 confirmed that a relatively abundant population existed to support a harvest of skinks for translocation.
 A release site was chosen on nearby predator-free Anchor Island, and 99 skinks were transferred in February 2018.
 Every skink was photographed and its unique scale patterns noted.
-Anchor Island is home to several endangered birds, such as kakapo, little spotted kiwi, and mohua, but has no other skink species.
+Anchor Island is home to several endangered birds, such as kākāpō, little spotted kiwi, and mohua, but has no other skink species.